illhyhl1111/LearningBySketching/README.md

 ### Generate guidance stroke

-To train our model with CLEVR, STL-10, and QMUL-ShoeV2 dataset, you must first generate guidance strokes.
+To train our model with the CLEVR, STL-10, and QMUL-ShoeV2 datasets, you must first generate guidance strokes.

 1. You can generate the guidance strokes with:
    - TODO